ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 The datasets passed into the Trainer's ``datasets`` can be accessed inside of the ``train_loop_per_worker`` run on each distributed training worker by calling :meth:`ray.train.get_dataset_shard`.

-All datasets are split (i.e. sharded) across the training workers by default. :meth:`~ray.train.get_dataset_shard` will return ``1/n`` of the dataset, where ``n`` is the number of training workers.
+Ray Data splits all datasets across the training workers by default. :meth:`~ray.train.get_dataset_shard` returns ``1/n`` of the dataset, where ``n`` is the number of training workers.

-Data splitting is done in a streaming fashion on the fly.
+Ray Data does data splitting in a streaming fashion on the fly.

 .. note::

-    Please be aware that as the evaluation dataset is split, users have to aggregate the evaluation results across workers.
+    Be aware that because Ray Data splits the evaluation dataset, you have to aggregate the evaluation results across workers.
     You might consider using `TorchMetrics <https://torchmetrics.readthedocs.io/en/latest/>`_ (:doc:`example <../examples/deepspeed/deepspeed_example>`) or
     utilities available in other frameworks that you can explore.